Skip to main content

 There is no substantial scientific evidence that you can "reset" dopamine levels through abstinence.
 Your dopamine system does not have a factory setting you can restore by sitting in a dark room for 24 hours.
 The Cleveland Clinic and multiple neurological reviews have been clear on this point.
 Extreme dopamine fasting can even backfire, leading to anxiety, social isolation, and in severe cases, malnutrition from people taking it too far.

 So why do some people feel better after a "detox"?
 Because the behavioral changes that come along with it, reducing screen time, going outside, sleeping properly, do genuinely help.
+A durable version of this is digital minimalism, which keeps the useful tools and removes the slot-machine apps for good.
 The benefit comes from what you start doing, not from what you stop producing.
 Your brain's neuroplasticity means that sustained reductions in overstimulation can improve dopamine sensitivity and impulse control over time.
 But calling it a "detox" misidentifies the mechanism and sets people up to think one dramatic day of deprivation fixes months of bad habits.

 How to fight back